feschber/lan-mouse/README.md

 Currently the mouse moves in a circle when receiving a(ny) udp packet on port 42069.

 ## TODOS:
-- Capture the actual mouse events on the server side and send them to the client.
-Ideally via some 1 pixel wide transparent window that captures the mouse on the server side and then sends its events to the client.
+- [x] Capture the actual mouse events on the server side via a wayland client and send them to the client
+- [ ] Mouse grabbing on some 1 pixel wide transparent window server side
+- [ ] Merge server and client
-- Keyboard support
+- [ ] Keyboard support
+- [ ] Scrollwheel and button support
-- Add support for clipboard contents
+- [ ] Clipboard support
-- Graphical frontend (gtk?)
+- [ ] Graphical frontend (gtk?)

 ## Security
 Sending key and mouse event data over the local network might not be the biggest security concern but in any public network it's QUITE a problem to basically broadcast your keystrokes.